Causality and dielectric functions for linear media with spatial dispersion: Introduction

-The Kramers-Kronig relations provide a useful tool to analyze the consistency of empirical ODFs.
-The derivation of the Kramers-Kronig relations \cite{Jackson} is based on the assumption of causality in time only, combined with a certain high-$\omega$ behaviour of the ODF.
-In other words, the derivation assumes that the applied fields do not vary appreciably in space.
+In this particular instance the triple is Electric field-Polarization-Electric Susceptibility.
+A similar connection is found in scattering processes, e. g. \cite{Schutzer1951} and \cite{VanKampen1953}, where the triple is made of Incoming wave, Scattered wave and $S$-matrix.

+The interest of Kramers-Kronig relations is twofold: first, they provide a useful tool to analyze the consistency of empirical ODFs and, second, they are also a quality test that has to be passed by any acceptable expression of $\varepsilon(\omega)$ derived from whichever microscopic model, e. g. \cite{Lindhard1954}.

 To study the implications of causality for fields varying in both time and space it is necessary to account for the effect of retardation, i. e. for the finite velocity of propagation of the fields.
-The goal of the present work is to derive a generalization of the Kramers-Kronig relations for the entire DF, that is, for $q\ne 0$.
+The goal of the present work is to derive a generalization of the Kramers-Kronig relations for the entire dielectric function (DF), that is for $q\ne 0$.
 Aside from its fundamental interest, this generalization can be employed to exhibit the consistency, or the lack of it, of extension algorithms adopted in optical-data models.